 About Cates Park

-There are opportunities for year-round recreation at Cates Park.
+Cates Park offers year-round recreational opportunities.
 Amenities at the park include tennis courts, trails, beaches, a playground, picnic tables, kayak rentals, a concession stand and a boat launch.

 One unique feature of the trails along the waterfront are two shacks built along the shore.
-The shacks were built in the 1940s and 50s and are reminders of Canada’s literary history.
-Earle Birney, a poet, and Malcolm Lowery, a novelist, lived in these buildings.
+The shacks were built in the 1940s and ’50s and are reminders of Canada’s literary history.
+Poet Earle Birney and novelist Malcolm Lowery lived in these buildings.

 First Nations Heritage

 North Vancouver is on the traditional unceded territories of the Squamish and Tsleil-Waututh First Nations.
 The Tsleil-Waututh Nation has a reservation near Cates Park.
-Takaya Tours is a company that’s owned by the band.
-They offer kayak rentals and boat tours out of Cates Park.
+The band owns the company, Takaya Tours.
+The company offers kayak rentals and boat tours out of Cates Park.

 Cates Deck